aimms/documentation/webui/workflow-panels.rst

 ✅ Do

-Steps should be self sufficient, meaning that users don’t need to navigate to other pages to gather information in order to complete the step.
+Steps should be self sufficient, meaning that users do not need to navigate to other pages to gather information in order to complete the step.

 🚫 Don’t